It’s a universal truth in any industry: Employers can’t compete for job candidates if they can’t compete on salaries.

 Bonuses are another important component of any pay strategy for attracting and retaining top employees.
 In particular, lower-wage and higher-turnover roles can see positive impacts from smartly timed bonuses designed to boost retention, performance, or sales.
 If you offer such bonuses, state them clearly in your recruitment process so candidates know about them from the get-go as a differentiator from competitors.

 Performance bonuses can make a big difference during seasonal crunch times.
-Whether you offer a flat-rate bonus consisting of a predetermined sum contingent on goals met by the employee, or a percentage structure that offers the employee a cut of additional revenue they help generate, bonuses are an incentive that benefits everyone.
+Whether you offer a flat-rate bonus tied to specific goals or a percentage structure that offers employees a cut of the revenue they help generate, bonuses are an incentive that benefits everyone.

-Bonuses can be an excellent way to not only meet company goals related to staffing but also to push a worker’s overall compensation package further if their salary or hourly rate is already at the company’s upper limit.
+Bonuses can not only help companies meet their staffing goals but also can sweeten an overall compensation package when the salary or hourly rate is already at the company’s upper limit.

 Perfecting Your Pay Strategy

-As you can see, creating a smart approach to compensation at every level of your company also requires a firm understanding of your organization’s growth goals and payroll load.
-Studies within the industry, like Higher Growth Search’s 2022 Salary Guide, help shed light on what candidates are seeking—and what your competitors are offering.
+Taking a smart approach to compensation at every level of your company requires a firm understanding of current compensation trends.
+Industry studies, such as Higher Growth Search’s 2022 Salary Guide, help shed light on what pay candidates are seeking—and what pay your competitors are offering.

 Connect with the right candidates through Higher Growth Search’s staffing solutions.